The Bloodhound Dog

 Ideal Living Space

-A house with large yard where he has room to romp and run would be the best situation.
+A house with large fenced yard where he has room to romp and run would be the best situation.

 The Bloodhound With Children?